MCConadeem/MCC-VTOL-Prototype/README.md

 ## Introductions

 Hello, my name is Omar Nadeem and alongside Pioter Cetner and Maxim Karsav, we are currently undergoing the recreation of one of Tom Stanton's VTOL drones.
+This is our capstone project for our 2 years at Monroe Community College.

 ## File Structure
 Folders are categorized in sub-assemblies then versions of the full assembly are used with the naming convention of vXXX with the X being replaced with a 0 or the next letter in the alphabet.